dongmouren0/dongmouren.github.io/teaching/index.md

 # {{ page.title }}

-I am not teaching in Spring 2015.
+I am not teaching in Summer 2015.
 In the past, I have taught at the following places.

 * **Winter 2015:** Math 113 (Studies in Mathematics 2: Geometry).
 [Website](113win15/).